 This cut is made perpendicular to the growth rings.
 It keeps the wood grain visible and avoids warping (deformations in the shape of the board) or fissures (longitudinal cracks), but wastes more material than other cut types.

-Cuts are made parallel to the four axes of the trunk, obtaining pieces that are not too prone to warping with a large number of visible rings.
+The trunk is cut into quarters, obtaining pieces that are not too prone to warping with a large number of visible rings.

 Flat Sawn/Live Sawn